-Please remember for Non-Network Benefits, you must notify the Claims Administrator as follows:

-- For scheduled admissions: five business days before admission or as soon as reasonably possible. - For non-scheduled admissions, as soon as is reasonably possible.
+For Non-Network Benefits for a scheduled admission, you must obtain prior authorization five business days before admission, or as soon as reasonably possible for a non-scheduled admissions.

-If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.